-Paternoster is exactly how many who’ve been there described it.
-It’s a little piece of Greece with whitewashed cottages, exquisite shorelines, charming restaurants and home to local fishermen; giving the entire village a romantic air of nostalgia.
+Paternoster is the exact description in magazines.
+It’s a little piece of Greece with whitewashed cottages, exquisite shorelines, charming restaurants, and home to local fishermen; giving the entire village a romantic air of nostalgia.

-All towns aren’t the same.
-They different in history, characteristics, religion, faith, people and food.
+All the towns are not the same.
+They are different in history, characteristics, religion, faith, people and food.
 Especially, the food; always viciously searching for relatively unknown attractions, eateries and stories.
 Yet somehow Vredenburg gave me none of that.
-None at all.
+Continue reading